nesrinkalender/progit/tr/04-git-server/01-chapter4.markdown

 ### HTTP / S Protokolü ###

 Son olarak HTTP / S Protokolü.
 Kurulum basitliği açısından en güzeli HTTP ya da HTTPS protokolüdür.
 Basically, all you have to do is put the bare Git repository under your HTTP document root and set up a specific `post-update` hook, and you’re done (Git hook hakkında bilgi için 7. bölüme bakınız).
 At that point, anyone who can access the web server under which you put the repository can also clone your repository.
-To allow read access to your repository over HTTP, do something like this:
+HTTP üzerinden reponuza erişim izni vermek için:

 	$ cd /var/www/htdocs/
 	$ git clone --bare /path/to/git_project gitproject.git